hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ## Introduction

-Contributing to an Open Source project can be daunting at first glance, but if you have some know-how in both Python and Q, you have an opportunity to become a contributor in KX's PyKX library.
+Contributing to an Open Source project can be daunting at first glance, but if you have some know-how in both Python and q, you have an opportunity to become a contributor in KX's PyKX library.
 In this post, we will give you a comprehensive guide on how to become one.

 ### Enter PyKX

-[PyKX](https://code.kx.com/pykx/2.4/index.html){:target="_blank"} is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and vice-versa.
-It also provides conversion between Python and Q types, making migrations from Python to Q as seamless as possible.
+[PyKX](https://code.kx.com/pykx/2.4/index.html){:target="_blank"} is a library tailored towards Python users that aims to bring them closer to the kdb+/q environment by enabling the use of q from a Python environment and vice-versa.
+It also provides conversion between Python and q types, making migrations from Python to q as seamless as possible.
 We dedicated two articles that went into a lot more detail about this migration process [here](https://www.habla.dev/blog/2023/07/31/all-roads-lead-to-pykx.html){:target="_blank"} and [here](https://www.habla.dev/blog/2023/09/15/all-roads-lead-to-kdb-the-technical-counterpart){:target="_blank"}.
 More specifically, we laid down a simple path that users might want to follow if they wished to perform a similar kind of migration.

 However, that's not the topic of today's blog post.
-As we have already established, PyKX is the perfect gateway into open source development for those with knowledge of both Python and Q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this library.
+As we have already established, PyKX is the perfect gateway into open source development for those with knowledge of both Python and q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this library.

 PyKX is composed of several different modules, but today we will focus on the pandas API since it's the module we have been contributing to up until this point.
 This API aims to be a drop-in replacement for pandas syntax, making migrations as trouble-free as possible.
 Take a look at this example: